Long Beach, CA skyline

-Long Beach, CA Crime Rate
+Long Beach, CA Crime Rate & Safety

-Lower crime than 50% of U.S. cities
+Higher crime than 87% of major U.S. cities

 Is Long Beach Safe?

-With an overall crime index of 111, Long Beach has a 11% higher crime rate than the national average.
-Your chance of becoming a victim of violent crime is 1 in 223.
-However, safety varies dramatically by neighborhood, with areas like California State University Long Beach earning an A+ grade while Paramount (Davenport Park) rates D.
+Long Beach has a crime rate that is 47% above the national average.
+Your chance of becoming a victim of violent crime is 1 in 189.

 Crime Index Comparison